Sunrise at the cliffs of Étretat

 And it’s beautiful, it’s comfortable, you feel home.
 It’s doesn’t matter if it’s cold or it’s freezing.
-You really feel in the right place.
+It doesn’t matter if you slept 4 hours, you didn’t eat and you are tired.
+You just feel you are in the right place.

 When I arrive at the top of the cliff I get the chance of taking some photos, given the rain is not strong as before.
 No crazy colors, but still an incredible landscape.
 And you feel so alive and so rewarded for the experience that simply you don’t want to go back.
 Then, eventually you need to eat something so you have to go back.

 From this I learned, once again, to never miss a sunrise.
 Especially in Étretat.